Temperature Dependence of Heavy Quark Diffusion from (2+1)-flavor Lattice QCD

-Our procedure for determining $\kappa_B$ closely follows the one used for $\kappa_E$, described above.
-Specifically, we consider 12 different Ans\"atze for the spectral function $\rho_B(\omega,T)$ that interpolate between the infrared form $\rho_B^{\rm IR}(\omega,T)=\kappa_B(T) \omega/(2 T)$ and the ultraviolet one $\rho_B^{\rm UV}=K_B \rho_B^{\rm LO,NLO}(\omega)$, i.e. use the fit forms given by Eqs.~\eqref{eq:rho_max}-\eqref{eq:rho_sum}, but with subscript $E$ being replace by subscript $B$.
-Both $\kappa_B$ and $K_B$ are treated as fit parameters.
-The key difference in this case is that the chromo-magnetic correlator $G_B$ depends on the renormalization scale $\mu$ even though $\kappa_B$ is independent of the renormalization scale.
-To control this dependence, we perform the analysis using four values of the renormalization scale: $\mu=2,~3,~4$ and 5 GeV.
+To control the scale dependence, we perform the analysis using four values of the renormalization scale: $\mu=2,~3,~4$ and 5 GeV, except for $T=10$ GeV, where we use a higher scale of $\mu=50$ GeV.
 These choices are made to avoid large logarithmic corrections in the NLO expression for $\rho_B$ of Eq.~\eqref{eq:rho_NLO_B}.
 Ideally, the extracted value of $\kappa_B$ should be independent of $\mu$.
 In Fig.~\ref{fig:kappa_B_over_T3}, we show the results for $\kappa_B$ obtained from the different fits at each of the four values of $\mu$.
 From the figure it is clear that the dependence on $\mu$ is significantly smaller than both the statistical uncertainties and the split arising from the different fit forms.
-The fits themselves are also of well behaved, as discussed in Appendix~\ref{appendix:fits}.
+The fits themselves are also well behaved, as discussed in Appendix~\ref{appendix:fits}.

 To obtain the final estimates for $\kappa_B$, we generate $1000$ bootstrap samples for each combination of fit Ansatz and renormalization scale.
 The resulting distributions are used to extract central values and uncertainties, where we report the median and the 68\% confidence interval as the final result.
 The temperature dependence of $\kappa_B/T^3$ is shown in Fig.~\ref{fig:fit_res_B} (left).
 We see that $\kappa_B/T^3$ is smaller than $\kappa_E/T^3$, and furthermore it decreases with increasing temperature, as expected.
-We also compare our results on $\kappa_B/T^3$ with the quenched results from Refs.~\cite{Brambilla:2022xbd,Banerjee:2022uge}, using the same procedure describe above for converting $T/T_c$ to physical units.
+We also compare our results on $\kappa_B/T^3$ with the quenched results from Refs.~\cite{Brambilla:2022xbd,Banerjee:2022uge}, using the same procedure described above for converting $T/T_c$ to physical units.
 As for the electric diffusion coefficient, the quenched and 2+1-flavor results for $\kappa_B/T^3$ agree.